 - Buyer Personas — Buyer personas are well-researched representations of your customers.
 They allow your team to see, at a glance, what your prospects are interested in, what their desires are, what they struggle with, what their goals are, what their fears are, and their demographic characteristics.
 Your buyer personas will guide your entire marketing strategy.
 They’ll help you make sure that the content you’re creating will actually resonate with your target market.

-- Top-of-the-Funnel Content — Top-of-the-funnel content comes in many forms, including pillar posts (like this one), blog posts, eGuides, white papers, and videos.
-Its defining characteristic is that it’s designed to capture the interest of people who are just beginning to research a solution to a problem or look for something they want.
+- Top-of-the-Funnel Content — Top-of-the-funnel content comes in many forms, including pillar posts (like this one!), blog posts, e-Guides, white papers, and videos.
+Its defining characteristic is that it’s designed to capture the interest of people who are just beginning to look for a solution to a problem or research something they want.
 These people aren’t yet ready to buy, but by capturing their interest at this stage, you can nurture them through the research process until they’re ready to buy from you — because you’ve earned their trust through the process.

 - On-Page SEO — Search engine optimization (SEO) will help ensure your content gets found online.
 It provides a solid foundation for link-building (off-page SEO) that will happen later.

 - Social Publishing — Posting on social media channels will help spread your content to the people you want to see it.
 By sharing information, articles, graphics, audio clips, and videos that your target audience will like, you’ll prompt people to share your content with their contacts, extending your reach.

 - Paid Advertising — Search engine marketing (SEM), pay-per-click (PPC), social media advertising, and retargeting all help get momentum going when you don’t have an existing audience that’s following your social channels.
 Paid advertising can help you generate a following and can also help fill in the engagement gap when you first start an SEO campaign while you’re waiting for your rankings to rise.